 01

-Historic England recognises the church as a building of exceptional interest, including its 11th-century structure and outstanding memorials.
+Historic England recognises the church as a building of exceptional interest, including its early medieval structure and outstanding memorials.

 Historic England03